Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Additional changes for specific professional groups

-Several existing laws that govern regulated professionals would be updated along with the proposed legislation.
+Several existing laws that govern regulated professionals will be updated along with the legislation.

 Professions under the Professional Governance Act

-Amendments would allow professional regulatory organizations to discipline professionals for behaviour that is expressive and occurs off-duty only if it falls under the exceptions in the act.
+Amendments will allow professional regulatory organizations to discipline professionals for behaviour that is expressive and occurs off-duty only if it falls under the exceptions in the act.

 Teachers and teacher leaders

-Proposed amendments to the Education Act and related regulations would ensure student safety by allowing the Minister of Education to continue disciplining teachers and teacher leaders for behaviour that is expressive and occurs off-duty, provided it falls under the exceptions in the act.
+Amendments to the Education Act and related regulations will ensure student safety by allowing the Minister of Education to continue disciplining teachers and teacher leaders for behaviour that is expressive and occurs off-duty, provided it falls under the exceptions in the act.

 Affected professions